Tom Corbett, Space Cadet (TV series)

 Tom Corbett, Space Cadet is an American TV series that aired between 1950 and 1955, depicting the character Tom Corbett.
-Episodes were 15 minutes (weekdays) and 30 minutes (Saturdays).
+Episodes aired for 15 minutes on weekdays and 30 minutes on Saturdays.

 Origin

 The initial concept for the series followed the scripts by Joseph Greene originally proposed as a comic strip in 1945, and then as a proposed radio serial in 1946, titled "Space Cadets" (with a young hero named Tom Ranger), and 1947, titled "Space Academy".
 When Greene began work with Rockhill Studios on developing his idea into a television show in 1949, the title Tom Ranger, Space Cadet was floated for a time.

 In 1950, Rockhill Studios licensed the "Space Cadet" name from Robert A. Heinlein's 1948 young-adult novel Space Cadet for the series then in development.

 The initial installment of the series was edited into the 88 minute long The Mercurian Invasion, which was released in 1998.